Skip to content

 Belt type: Solid steel

-An FMCG customer had an issue with a build-up of hard carbon on their solid belt product surface.
-Concerned with loss of revenue, they approached us for a solution to improve and maintain their product surface.
+A customer had an issue with a build-up of hard carbon on their solid belt product surface.
+Concerned with loss of revenue, they approached Continuous Process Solutions for a solution to improve and maintain their product surface.
 We advised on a pneumatically operated belt-scraper, that would:

 As demonstrated below, our design had an instant impact.
 We advised on the best practice to safely remove the build-up and improve the belt surface.
 The angle of the scraper knife to the belt is critical to ensure that the system is effective.
 Our 20 years of product knowledge has led us to understand the best design principles to protect and extend the belt life.